espressif/pytest-embedded/docs/expecting.md

 !!! note

     pexpect process would only read from the process into the buffer when running expecting functions.
-    If you're expecting `pexpect.EOF` as the first statement, would return an empty byte string
+    If you're expecting `pexpect.EOF` as the first statement, it would return an empty byte string

     !!! example